ianmarshall/play/README.md

 * Automatically refreshes view from a configurable setting via web.confg
 * Option to change temperature units from Fahrenheit to Celsius
 * Option to change Where on Earth Identifier (WOEID)
+* Implements AJAX to update weather view for enhanced user experience.
 * Controller implements dependency injection for mocking and unit tests
 * All channel elements are available in a specific "rss" class using Deserialization (created using XML Schema Definition Tool)